SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/phi-features.md

 # phi-features (noun-related)

-»⟮the phi-features⟯« are ⟮a group of⟯ ⟮＿sm grammatical feature categories＿⟯ ⟮related to ＿nouns＿⟯ which are encoded ⟮＿inflectionally＿⟯.
+»⟮the phi-features⟯« are ⟮a group of⟯ ⟮＿sm grammic feature categories＿⟯ ⟮related to ＿nouns＿⟯ which are encoded ⟮＿inflectionally＿⟯.
-»⟮A phi-feature⟯« is ⟮＿a sm grammatical feature category＿⟯ that is ⟮one of ＿the phi-features＿⟯.
+»⟮A phi-feature⟯« is ⟮＿a sm grammic feature category＿⟯ that is ⟮one of ＿the phi-features＿⟯.
 ⟮＿The phi-features＿⟯ ⟮often force⟯ ⟮＿agreement＿⟯ on ⟮noun-related things⟯, and sometimes on ⟮c_;verbs⟯ too.
 ⟮＿The phi-features＿⟯ include ⟮＿number＿⟯, ⟮＿noun class＿⟯ and ⟮＿case＿⟯.